Tyler907/phase-0-tracks/version-control/git-definitions.md

 a commit is like a save point.  it is how you commit to your changes and make them available to be pushed or pulled to/from GitHub

 * What is a merge conflict?
-merge conflict is when the code from a branch doesn't match-up with code on the master branch.  this disagreement is discovered when merging.
+merge conflict is when the code from a branch doesn't match-up with code on the master branch.  this disagreement is discovered when merging..